Dadaism6/Dadaism6.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 <h2 style="margin-top: 50px;">About me</h2>
-Hello!
-I'm Chenda Duan, `a second-year MS student in Computer Science at UCLA`, advised by Prof. [Bolei Zhou](https://boleizhou.github.io/).
-I will be joining Prof. [Vwani Roychowdhury](https://www.vwaniroychowdhury.com/)'s group as a Ph.D student starting this fall.
-Previously, I graduated with a B.S. in Computer Science from UCLA as well!
-(So, 10 years at UCLA...)
+Hello there!
+I'm Chenda Duan, `a first-year Ph.D. student in Computer Engineering at UCLA`, where I am fortunate to be advised by Prof. [Vwani Roychowdhury](https://www.vwaniroychowdhury.com/).
+I earned both my B.S. and M.S. degrees in Computer Science from UCLA as well, conducting my master's research under the guidance of Prof. [Bolei Zhou](https://boleizhou.github.io/).
+During my bachelor's studies, I had the opportunity to work with Prof. [M. Khalid Jawed](https://structures.computer/) and Dr. [Roel Ophoff].
+I am a 10-year UCLA Bruin!

+My current research lies at the intersection of `AI` and `Medical Neuroscience`.
+I am particularly focused on applying machine learning techniques to address medical conditions such as epilepsy and Alzheimer's disease, aiming to develop innovative solutions for diagnosis and treatment.

+Additionally, I am working on `vision-language/multi-modal models`, with a specific focus on achieving performance comparable to SOTA models like GPT-4 and Gemini for long-horizon video understanding, using regular-sized VLMs and LLMs.

+My previous research experience includes work in `autonomous driving, reinforcement learning, and robotic`.

 🔍 **Actively Seeking Opportunities**:
-- **Summer Internship** as a Research Scientist, Machine Learning Engineer, or Quant Researcher in the US.
+- **2025 Summer Internship** as a Research Scientist, Machine Learning Engineer, or Quant Researcher in the US.

 If you believe there's a potential fit, please [contact me](mailto:chenda@ucla.edu).
 I'm eager to explore new challenges and collaborations.